Joexv/Aura-Screen/README.md

 #### MacOS VMWare - Identical to running in Windows - free for personal use
 Using VMWare is not recommended as it will require your computer to run a full version of Windows alongside your already running MacOS.
 - Install your Windows VM following the instructions form VMWare https://kb.vmware.com/s/article/2128765
-- Setup AirScreen in the Guest OS as you would normally in Windows.
+- Setup Aura Screen in the Guest OS as you would normally in Windows.